yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

   - A *deep link* url to its *User-Interacting App*.
 - (3) *Client App*:
   - Calls *native authorization request urls* it obtains, so long as such responses are obtained, until a *deep link* url to *User-Interacting App* is obtained.
-  - Prompts end-user and provides their input to *Authorization Server* to guide request routing.
+  - Prompts end-user, then provides their input to *Authorization Server* to guide request routing.
   - Handles *deep links*, by invoking the app claiming the url, if present on the device.
 - (4) *Client App* natively invokes *User-Interacting App* claiming a *deep link* it has obtained.
 - (5) *User-Interacting App* authenticates end-user and authorizes the request.